zbloss/whitebox/README.md

 1. Build out more visuals for regression tasks.
 2. Abstract these visuals into python classes.
 3. Build Dash Web app.
+   1. Going to begin by using a MVP Flask app.
+   2. I may need to transition to a Django app for production.

 ## Credits